Looking for some great professional goals for work?

 A KPI is usually a performance review metric that focuses on tracking employee performance.

-OKRs focus on more ambitious goals while KPIs focus on helping you set a realistic goal.
+OKRs focus on more ambitious goals while KPIs focus on helping you set a realistic goal (read our related article: OKRs vs KPIs).

 However, both tools help companies boost employee engagement by enhancing goal transparency.